-This program is for any borrowers who are not eligible for PHFA's REAL program above (Refinance to an Affordable Loan) or if you are not eligible for another mortgage refinance product that may be available in the general market due to credit issues.
+PHFA is for a wide range of residents.
+There may be help for any borrowers who are not eligible for charitable aid.
+Or there is mortgage help for people who are not eligible for another mortgage refinance product that may be available in the general market due to credit issues.
 It can also help those homeowners who owe more than your home's current appraised value, so it helps families that are “underwater”.
-Funding for the HERO mortgage assistance program is limited.
 All loans are reviewed by PHFA on a case-by-case basis as the funding levels permit.

 Thousands of Pennsylvania homeowners as well as lower income families who have been faced with the possible loss of their homes through a foreclosure filing have received help from the Homeowners’ Emergency Mortgage Assistance Program (HEMAP).
 This unique program, created in 1983, is the only mortgage assistance program of its kind in the country.

 HEMAP was created to be a cost effective means to reduce and stop homelessness among Pennsylvanians residents.
 By giving the assurance of steady mortgage payments, it allows homeowners to find alternate job training, employment, and/or education when they need the help the most.
 The assistance program is funded by State appropriations and through the repayment of existing HEMAP loans.